dwOuOwK87/Tetris/README.md

 A, D or LeftArrow, RightArrow: horizontally move

-S or DownArrow: rapidly down
+S or DownArrow: down in an instant

+Space: rapidly down

+Z: prestore block